 Nevertheless, being unable to work and being found “disabled” by the Social Security Administration (SSA) are two different things.
 It is often difficult to convince SSA that someone is “disabled” even when he or she genuinely cannot work.
 But it is not impossible.

 The Social Security Administration (SSA) offers three ways for you to apply for Social Security disability benefits: by telephone, in person at a local Social Security office, or via the Internet.
 If you want to use the Internet to apply, go to www.socialsecurity.gov/applyfordisability/adult.htm.
-If you want to apply for SSA’s other disability program — Supplemental Security Income (SSI) — you cannot complete an SSI application online, but you can complete one of the necessary supporting documents, the Adult Disability and Work History Report, on the Internet.
+If you want to apply for SSA’s other disability program — Supplemental Security Income (SSI) — you may be able to complete an SSI application online.

 If you want to complete an application for SSI or Social Security disability by telephone or in person, you must first telephone SSA at 1-800-772-1213.
 If you choose to go to a Social Security office to complete the application, the person at the 800 number above will schedule an appointment for you, give you directions to the Social Security office, and tell you what papers you need to bring along.
 If you want to apply by phone, you will be given a date and an approximate time to expect a phone call from someone at the Social Security office who will take your application over the phone.
 The application will then be mailed to you for your signature.